Orange-OpenSource/BaahBox-Arduino/documentation/en/BuildingBaahBox_en.md

 # Equipment
-The Baah Box consists of a BTLE compatible arduino card, an SD reader shield - with a 4GB SD card, a TFT screen, and connectors (2 jacks and / or a DB9 connector), all in a 3D printed case.
+The Baah Box consists of a BTLE compatible arduino card, an SD reader shield - with a 4GB SD card, a TFT screen shield, and connectors (2 jacks and / or a DB9 connector), all in a 3D printed case.

 The jacks are used to connect sensors to a single analog output such as myoelectric sensors or potentiometers (sliders).
 The jacks can be used independently alone or together.